Introduction

 Approximately six months from death

-• High Functioning: At the start of month six, patients often have higher scores, indicating relatively better functional abilities.
+• High Functioning: At the start of month six, patients often have higher PPS scores, indicating relatively better functional abilities.
 This means they can still do many things alone, such as walking, eating, dressing, and bathing.
 They may also be able to participate in activities they enjoy, such as reading, watching TV, or spending time with family and friends.

 • Communication: Maintaining open communication with patients and families about potential changes in the coming months is essential.
 It would be best if you talked to them about their goals, preferences, and fears.
 You should also explain and how it can help them.
 You should listen to and answer their questions and concerns honestly and respectfully.
 You should encourage them to express their feelings and offer support and comfort.